May 27, 2022 by KiKi Bochi

-Hepatitis A on the Rise: What You Need to Know
+Hepatitis-A Health Alert: What You Need to Know

 Hepatitis A is usually spread person-to-person or through the consumption of contaminated food or water.
 Getting vaccinated and frequent hand-washing are the best ways of protecting yourself, doctors and public health officials say.
 Talk to your health care provider or call your county health department about the vaccine.